nishantsharma/xml.ai/src/DeepInXML/README.md

 has modularized and extensible components for hier2hier models, training and inference, checkpoints, etc.  This is an alpha release.
 We appreciate any kind of feedback or contribution.

+# Key Features
+1) Use of attention to find the appropriate character position and XML node to focus upon.
+2) Use of GRU for encoding and decoding.

 # What's New in 0.0.1

 * Compatible with PyTorch 0.4